gvwilson/sensibleadventures/coriandel/coriandel.md

 "Palace Mount?"

-She pulled her robe even tighter around her shoulders. ‟There's a picnic.
+She pulled her robe even tighter around her shoulders.
+"There's a picnic.
 My aunt arranged it.
 I tried to make excuses, but she is set on it.
 But the day after---I might be able to get away then.
 I'll go to Cathé's after lessons.
 Look for me there."